painless-software/docker-html5validator/README.md

 ) [![GitHub PRs](https://img.shields.io/github/issues-pr-raw/painless-software/docker-html5validator.svg)](https://github.com/painless-software/docker-html5validator/pulls)

-Convenience wrapper for the [html5validator](https://pypi.org/project/html5validator/) Python package that can validate HTML, CSS and SVG files.
+Convenience wrapper for the [html5validator](https://pypi.org/project/html5validator/) Python package that can validate HTML and CSS files.
 Packs all required dependencies into a container image that you can use with your CI/CD pipeline.

+**NOTE:** SVG validation is broken, at the moment, issue coming from upstream.

 Supported Tags
 --------------